fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 }
 ```

-### Get application configuration
+### Get configuration

-Returns all information about the Fleet application's configuration.
+Returns all information about the Fleet's configuration.

 `GET /api/v1/kolide/config`